Setting Spray Before or After Powder? The Complete Answer.

 1. Use Setting Spray Before Makeup (Optional but Helpful)

 A light mist before foundation works like a hydrating primer.
 This step is especially useful for dry or combination skin.
 It boosts flexibility so your makeup doesn't crack or cling.
+If your setting spray feels tight after this step, it’s likely alcohol-based.
+Switching to an alcohol-free formula prevents that stiff feeling and keeps makeup flexible.

 2. Apply It After Foundation and Before Powder